ppbpp/holymarkdown/README.md

   + and the reader, human or machine, will *know*

 ### Recursive conversation syntax
-The major addition to Markdown is the **recursive conversation syntax**.
-It allows us to have a tree-like structure to explore sub-ideas, set to-dos and provide other more meta-tools for working with the document, right inside it.
+The major cool bit in HolyMarkdown is the **recursive conversation syntax**.
+But it's nothing new: it's just `git diff` recursively added in (if you're using `git` to track this which you might potentially be already).
+It allows us to have Reddit style discussion, at first sight.
+A tree-like structure to explore sub-ideas, set to-dos and provide other more meta-tools for working with the document, right inside it.

 A "discussion" is just an inline block that looks like an indented block list, like so:
 ```